Ayoub-Enejjar/Portfolio/README.md

 # 🚀 Personal Profile Card :
+1. Open your browser and navigate to `https://portfoliocicada.netlify.app/` to view the app.

 This project is a modern personal profile card web app built with Angular and custom CSS.
 It showcases a stylish, dark-themed card with animated effects and links, suitable for use as a personal portfolio or digital business card.